Ficre Ghebreyesus: Artistic style

 Ghebreyesus was an eclectic artist whose paintings showed varied influences.
 He worked mostly in acrylic on canvas, but used oil on canvas early in his career.
 Critics saw the early work as more somber than his later work and date the change from his marriage to Elizabeth Alexander in 1997.
 His early paintings are often thickly painted nighttime scenes with a single source of illumination.
 "Boat at Night," shown at left, is an example of his style at this stage in his career.
 Another early work, Dream Poem I, shown at right, shows his use of muted colors in an abstract design.

 Critics have seen a biographic tendency in Ghebreyesus's paintings.
 However Julie Mehretu, an Ethiopian-born American artist, saw the later works as "experiential paintings" or "explorations in paint."
 She wrote that he "created an autonomous universe through the flattened picture planes, in which figures, fish, trees and geometric patterns jostle against one another in freewheeling abandon."
-Saying he "he untethered himself."
+Saying he "untethered himself."
 This attitude contrasts with the critic who believed Ghebreyesus drew upon his "multifaceted identity, bringing the sum of his life as an artist, activist, refugee" to his work," and other critics who saw "migration narratives" in his work, as well as a focus on loss and revolution, or a grounding in "chaos and displacement."
 One critic cited influences from the "land, cultures and social realities of the Horn of Africa," as well as sources in European and abstract American art.
 Another said, "Operating fluidly between abstraction and figuration, Ghebreyesus' matte acrylic and oil paintings suggest the non-linear form of dreams, memories, and storytelling."
 Another concluded simply, "Mr. Ghebreyesus absorbed everything he was exposed to," from modernist abstraction to classical European sources, to African motifs.
 A large painting of about 2002 called "Zememesh Berhe's Magic Garden" (shown at left) combines African motifs in brightly colored realist and abstract design elements.
 A critic said this work invokes "specific locations that Ghebreyesus renders abstract with precisely mapped shapes and colors."

 Early in his career he described himself as a "conscious syncretizer", saying he created art as a means of exorcising the pain of his exile from his war-torn homeland and of reclaiming his "sense of place," his "moral compass," and his "love for life."
 In 2013, a critic wrote: "Ghebreyesus achieves syncretic brilliance.
 Framed by Eritrean crafts, textiles and architecture; the polyglot influence of world literature and philosophies; BeBop, modern jazz and polyrhythms of the African diaspora; as well as the masterworks of paintings populating the museums Ghebreyesus frequented, [his paintings] offer a survey of the myriad styles, mediums and scales that he worked in over his career."
 A late painting, "Angel Musician II" (shown at right) suggests the many sources of influence in his work.